 Customers compliment us all the time about our company name, Gentleman Taxi and want to know how we came up with it.
 When the owner was still working and learning about the taxi business, he would always hear his customers talking about what they didn't like concerning taxis.
 The most often heard complaints were cabs showing up late for a reserved ride or many times not at all.
 Tom also heard a lot about drivers purposely taking folks the long route to get higher fares.
 Tom decided he could do a better job than the companies he had worked under were doing.
 In 2003 he took the chance to break out on his own knowing a company ran by him would not have his riders having these same issues.
-Tom thought about what qualities a cab driver should have and who they most might resemble.
+Tom thought about what qualities a cab driver should have and who they most might most resemble.
 Taxi drivers are the first person in many cases that someone meets when visiting an unfamiliar city.
 Years later, we started being called the ambassadors for the city as we are the first glimpse of what Richmond represents.
 Tom, the owner who now has more than 30 years experience and may be your driver for your trip still today wants that experience to be the one you'll remember and perhaps just say "Wow!"
-Tom wants you be meet by someone who is proud of their city and will do whatever it takes to make you feel comfortable and at home here.
+Tom wants you be met by someone who is proud of their city and will do whatever it takes to make you feel comfortable and right at home here.
 Tom wants your ride to be everything right the first time and wants you coming back again for pleasure and business.
 Gentleman was the word that best describes that as someone you would meet and would like to meet again and who could be helpful in giving you the information about the city you needed.
 What's the population?
 Where's a great hotel for what I can afford?
 Where is a good hole in the wall restaurant?
 From there Gentleman Taxi was named and still today many repeat customers from near and far still ask for us every time for their transportation needs.
 We just recently received an upcoming reservation for a group that rode with us over five years ago for a wedding in Richmond.
 They said we were the first company they thought of when they realized they would be in Richmond again needing transportation.
 They went to say the reason was because the name stood out to match their experience.
 Wow!
 This is the question we get asked the most, but below is more FAQ and always feel free to contact us with anything you would like to know.

 Tipping is common in American customs for your cab driver.
 Tips help with the day to day expenses like food and drinks for being on the road for several hours at a time.
 Drivers themselves are the core of the company as we are all independent drivers working together under one company name representing us.
 No one pays us an hourly wage as we are able to support our livelihood and families only by the fruits of our efforts.
 Your generosity helps make this possible with your tipping.
 The company as a whole greatly reduces our regular rates and gives the largest discounts possible to encourage you to ride with us over our competitors without giving up any of the value you receive.
 How much to tip and if you tip is up to you, but we hope you will take a few of the dollars we saved you and give to your driver who helped make your savings possible by taking you for a lesser price.
-Tip accordingly to how you feel about the service you received and how it helped you has always been a good rule of thumb rather than a certain percentage.
+Tip accordingly to show your appreciation for the service you received and how it helped you has always been a good rule of thumb rather than a certain percentage.

 This can be a little tricky to answer, so I'm sharing an article I have read from the internet to allow some insight to the issue.
 Please go to or type in your browser http://www.straitstimes.com/lifestyle/entertainment/carrying-luggage-a-cabbys-job